-Adolfo de Bold was Director of the Cardiovascular Endocrinology Laboratory at the University of Ottawa Heart Institute, and is now Professor Emeritus of Pathology and Laboratory Medicine at the University of Ottawa.
+Ex-Director of the Cardiovascular Endocrinology Laboratory at the University of Ottawa Heart Institute, Adolfo de Bold was Professor Emeritus of Pathology and Laboratory Medicine at the University of Ottawa.

 De Bold discovered that the heart has an endocrine function, one of the major cardiovascular discoveries of the past 50 years.
 His work on atrial natriuretic factor (ANF), the cardiac polypeptide hormone previously unknown to the scientific community, has been recognized through numerous national and international distinctions and awards.

 De Bold completed his university training at the Faculty of Chemical Sciences at the National University of Córdoba, Argentina, where he obtained a professional degree in Clinical Biochemistry.
 In 1968, he continued his research and studies in the Department of Pathology at Queen’s University in Kingston, Ontario, where he obtained a PhD in Pathology.

 Most of de Bold’s research was dedicated to the study of storage granules in heart cells.
 In 1980, this work led to his discovery and isolation of ANF.
 The result of 12 years of dedicated research, this discovery revealed that the heart possesses an endocrine function: through ANF, the heart modulates blood pressure, blood volume and cardiovascular growth at multiple levels.

 This incredible finding altered the scientific community’s understanding of the heart’s physiology and function, and triggered worldwide research on ANF.
 To date, more than 10,000 basic and clinical science papers on ANF have been published around the world.
 This field of research has now matured into clinical therapeutic and diagnostic applications in the treatment of heart failure.